ibm-mas/ansible-devops/ibm/mas_devops/roles/cluster_monitoring/README.md

 - [OpenTelemetry operator](https://github.com/open-telemetry/opentelemetry-operator) is installed (optional, `openshift-operators` namespace)
 - [Grafana](https://grafana.com/) installed using the [community grafana operator](https://github.com/grafana-operator/grafana-operator) (`grafana` namespace)

 The credentials for the grafana admin user are stored in `grafana-admin-credentials` secret in the grafana namespace.
 A route is created in the grafana namespace to allow access to the grafana UI.

 Role Variables
 -------------------------------------------------------------------------------
 ### cluster_monitoring_action
 Inform the role whether to perform an install or an uninstall of cluster monitoring.
 Can also be set to `update_grafana` to update the Grafana Operator from V4 to V5.
-Note that `update_grafana` will change the Grafana web address and admin password.
+Note that when Grafana v5 is installed it will have a new URL and will not inherit the user database from the old v4 installation, the admin password will be new, and user accounts set up in the v4 instance will need to be recreated in the v5 instance.

 - Optional
 - Environment Variable: `CLUSTER_MONITORING_ACTION`